lightning/bolts/03-transactions.md

 #### Offered HTLC Outputs

 This output sends funds to either an HTLC-timeout transaction after the HTLC-timeout or to the remote node using the payment preimage or the revocation key.
-The output is a P2WSH, with a witness script (no option_anchor_outputs):
+The output is a P2WSH, with a witness script (no option_anchors):

     # To remote node with revocation key
     OP_DUP OP_HASH160 <RIPEMD160(SHA256(revocationpubkey))> OP_EQUAL